argowang/songAnalysis/README.md

 Complete rhyme pair frequency count.
 Now we can see the most frequently shown rhyme pairs

+Visualize rhyme pair frequency

 TODO:

-visualize rhyme pair frequency

 find out words with same rhyme based on input